MoviePass parent drops another 46%

 Those are the facts as we know them, but let’s consider some of the options the company has now.

 Even if you believe the market demand for Helios’ stock (I, for one, find them incredulous), there is an enormous challenge of converting that money into equity now.
-The envelope math looks like this: a month ago when the stock closed at $4.21, buying 20% of the company would have cost roughly $55 million.
+The envelope math looks like this: A month ago when the stock closed at $4.21, buying 20 percent of the company would have cost roughly $55 million.
 At the company’s current average burn rate of $21.7 million per month, that cash would have lasted approximately 2.5 months.

 Now though, with the stock price so low, getting cash on the balance sheet today is a much harder proposition.
 That same $55 million that bought an investor a fifth of the company last month would be a complete buyout today.
-Buying 20% only costs a bit more than $10 million now, or roughly two weeks of burn.
+Buying 20 percent only costs a bit more than $10 million now, or roughly two weeks of burn.

 So what’s the trick here that will save the company?